ddev/ddev/docs/content/users/usage/faq.md

 ### How can I update/upgrade DDEV?

 You’ll want to update DDEV using the same method you chose to install it.
-Since upgrading is basically the same as installing, you can follow [DDEV Installation](../install/ddev-installation.md) to upgrade.
+You can follow [Upgrading DDEV](../install/ddev-upgrade.md) to upgrade.

 You can use the [`self-upgrade`](../usage/commands.md#self-upgrade) command for getting instructions tailored to your installation.